MicrosoftDocs/azure-aks-docs/articles/aks/istio-telemetry.md

 Istio can [generate metrics, distributed traces, and access logs][istio-telemetry-overview] for all workloads in the mesh.
 The Istio-based service mesh add-on for Azure Kubernetes Service (AKS) provides telemetry customization options through the [shared MeshConfig][istio-meshconfig] and the Istio Telemetry API `v1` for Istio add-on minor revisions `asm-1-22` and higher.

 > [!NOTE]
 > While the [Istio MeshConfig][istio-meshconfig] also provides options for configuring telemetry globally across the mesh, the Telemetry API offers more granular control over telemetry settings on a per-service or per-workload basis.
-As the Istio community continues to invest in the Telemetry API, it is now the preferred method for telemetry configuration, with the MeshConfig considered more of a legacy approach.
-Therefore, we strongly encourage migrating to the Telemetry API for telemetry customization for the Istio add-on.
+As the Istio community continues to invest in the Telemetry API, it is now the preferred method for telemetry configuration.
+We encourage migrating to the Telemetry API for configuring telemetry to be collected in the mesh.

 ## Prerequisites